Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 Understanding your scan data helps you optimize survey distribution, improve response rates, and measure campaign effectiveness.
 QRKIT's analytics dashboard gives you the data you need.

-When you track QR code scans alongside survey submissions, you can calculate your scan-to-completion rate — a critical metric that reveals how well your survey converts scanners into respondents.
-A healthy rate is 10–30%.
-If yours is lower, the issue is usually survey length, mobile optimization, or placement context.
-QRKIT's analytics dashboard gives you the data to diagnose and fix these issues in real time, so you can iterate on your survey distribution strategy without reprinting anything.
+When you track QR code scans alongside survey submissions, you can calculate your scan-to-completion rate — a metric that reveals how well your survey converts scanners into respondents.
+When it drops, the cause is usually survey length, mobile optimization, or placement context.
+QRKIT's analytics dashboard gives you the data to diagnose and fix that, so you can iterate on your survey distribution strategy without reprinting anything.

 Understanding Scan Data